 - Has experience teaching, working with, and/or coaching students of high school age.

-- Plan for and conduct, or assists in organized practice sessions which actively involve all participants in conditioning, skill development and play practice.
+- Plan for and conduct, or assist in organized practice sessions which actively involve all participants in conditioning, skill development, and play practice.

 - Teach students the skills and strategies necessary to participate in the sport.